schueda/bot-poliglota/README.md

-# bot-polilingue
+# bot-poliglota
-I´m programming a bot on twitter to translate and reply tweets with the translation, if the bot is asked to
+André Schueda's bot.
+Read mentions and get the text in which the mentions were in reply to, then it translates the text to the indicated languages and tweets the translations in reply to the mention